 An ICICI RD Calculator is one such financial assistance tool that is designed to help calculate the returns that would be generated through an RD investment.
 It uses the below-mentioned information to calculate the sum an RD holder would receive on maturity.

-The table below shows the different ICICI Bank RD rates of interest in 2019 to offer a better idea.
+The table below shows the different ICICI Bank RD rates of interest to offer a better idea.

 An ICICI RD calculator helps eliminate the need to keep track of all these details and reduces the entire process of computing maturity amount and its interest into a few seconds ordeal.
 It also minimises the scope of making any mistakes to a great extent.